2023-2024 School Year

 pRESCHOOL: REGISTRATION CHECKLIST

 STEP 1: Get to know Woodland Park!
 An open house or tour attendance is required for enrollment, unless you are an alumni family.
-If you have any questions or want to set up a tour, contact the Preschool Parent Coordinator at firstname.lastname@example.org.
+Email us at firstname.lastname@example.org to schedule a tour.

 STEP 2: Complete the online application.
 (If you are a current or alumni family, please login into your Jovial account and access the application form there instead).